frankelavsky/academic_homepage/_posts/2025-05-06-machine-utterance.md

 So I'd argue that true users of AI agents aren't *saying* much of anything anymore.
 To *have a thing written* isn't the same as *saying* something. **Machine utterance isn't a human speaking**.

 > To my older point: users of AI agents are *managers* and *requesters* then, not *doers*.
-We're all petit executives of our own little enterprises.
+They're all petit executives of their own little enterprises.

 One might learn things through the use of an AI agent, but claiming to have written a paper or code or whatever is dishonest and opaque; you may have, to some degree, *contributed* to the *production* of an artifact.
 To some degree, your management and validation may have been involved, but supervisors, CEOs, and QA testers aren't the same as engineers, designers, authors, and creators.